aabs/fishdots_transcript/README.md

 - Hook into social media to broadcast or receive events that may be worth capturing

 - Decouple the system(s) that generate the events from those that act on them
+- Provide a way to allow plugins to register new events for publication.
+Q: How could this system use such registrations?
 - Have a variety of ways to handle events (i.e. log to notes, standup comms, social media, time trackers, ledgers, taskwarrior etc)

 ## Events